Luiz-Vicente/alurinha/README.md

 # Alurinha
- Este é um projeto desenvolvido durante o curso de Flexbox da Alura
+This is a project developed during the Flexbox course at Alura